Chang Kuo-chou

 Chang Kuo Chou (張國周 (Zhāng Guózhōu); 1 February 1906 – 24 August 1975) was a Taiwanese scholar, calligrapher, and is widely considered to be the Father of Pharmaceutical Sciences.

 Early life

-Chang was born and grew up in Chiayi, near present day Tainan as the second child of LiuBian (劉邊) and JianWei (簡未).
-He was adopted by ChangWen (張文) and JianGe (江葛) for work in the agriculture fields.
+Chang was born and grew up in Chiayi, near present day Tainan.
 Although assigned to farm labor, during his free time Chang showed a keen interest for learning with activities such as writing Chinese characters on the ground.